ethz-msrl/mCR_simulator/README.md

  ## Installation

- This requires Ubuntu 20.04 with and Python 3.
+ This requires Ubuntu 20.04 with Python 3.

  ### Install and build SOFA